sigma512/outlearn-culture-homework/modules/hubspot-culture-code.md

 "name": "hubspot-culture-code",
 "version" : "0.1",
 "title" : "The Hubspot Culture Code",
-"description" : "The latest version of the Hubspot culture presentation.", "homepage" : "https://github.com/sigma-512/outlearn-culture-homework", "freshnessDate" : 2015-08-27,
+"description" : "HubSpot is a local Boston unicorn that has been maniacal about their culture.
+How did they tweak the Netflix culture to suit their tastes?
+How have they done at being true to their culture when a crisis hits?", "homepage" : "https://github.com/sigma-512/outlearn-culture-homework", "freshnessDate" : 2015-08-27,
 "author" : "Jeff Whatcott",